brodul/brodul-infra/experiment/cheap_managed_k8s/README.md

 # Consul GKE experiment

+You should be able to create a one node managed cluster on Linode without the 10$/month

 - https://stackoverflow.com/questions/54119399/expose-port-80-on-digital-oceans-managed-kubernetes-without-a-load-balancer/55968709#55968709
 - https://kubernetes.github.io/ingress-nginx/deploy/baremetal/

-TODO:

 ## Deploy

-TF takes about 10 to 15mins to deploy.
+TF takes about 5 mins to deploy.

 - `terragrunt plan`
 - `terragrunt apply`